Maryam-Nasseri/SFA-Lexical-Complexity/README.md

 This repository contains additional materials for the journal article:

-Nasseri, M., & McCarthy, P. (in press).
+Nasseri, M., & McCarthy, P. (2023).
 Structural Factor Analysis of Lexical Complexity Constructs and Measures: A Quantitative Measure-testing Process on Specialised Academic Texts.
 Journal of Quantitative Linguistics, 2023.
+[Link](https://www.researchgate.net/publication/375187949_Structural_Factor_Analysis_of_Lexical_Complexity_Constructs_and_Measures_A_Quantitative_Measure-Testing_Process_on_Specialised_Academic_Texts)

 Repository sections: